qlik-oss/corectl/docs/corectl_build.md

 ### Options

 ```
+      --app-properties string   Path to a json file containing the app properties
       --bookmarks string        A list of generic bookmark json paths
       --connections string      Path to a yml file containing the data connection definitions
       --dimensions string       A list of generic dimension json paths
   -h, --help                    help for build
       --limit int               Limit the number of rows to load
       --measures string         A list of generic measures json paths
       --no-reload               Do not run the reload script
       --no-save                 Do not save the app
       --objects string          A list of generic object json paths
       --script string           Path to a qvs file containing the app data reload script
       --silent                  Do not log reload output
       --variables string        A list of generic variable json paths
 ```

 ### Options inherited from parent commands